Why Think About the Future?

 Modern neuroscience has taught us that we think about the future because our brains are literally built, by natural selection, to do so.
 Parts of our mind choose whether and how much to think about the future, and other parts are driven to do so, whether we consciously want to be future-thinkers or not.

-Roughly eighty percent of our genes are expressed in some manner in our brains, our most important organs and process.
+Roughly eighty percent of our genes are expressed in some manner in our brains, our most important organ and life process, intelligence evolution and development.
 Our brains are structures that are mentally wired to predict what will happen next in any environment, in both our conscious and our pervasive subconscious thinking activities.
 Graboi and Lisman (2003) offer evidence that our higher brain regions are constantly doing top-down predicting of what is being fed to them bottom-up, by lower brain regions in the neural hierarchy.
 Once any top-down models correctly predict the bottom-up information flow, that prediction is then communicated globally throughout our brain, via our thalamus (a central relay station for the brain), by action potentials traveling between separate neural networks, and by a process of theta and gamma synchronization between separate brain regions (the “theta-gamma code“).
 This global communication of a successful prediction is what we call awareness, recognition, or consciousness.
 For an excellent review of what modern neuroscience knows about how the brain gives rise to cognitive functions Lisman (2015, PDF here).
 I could not think of a better example of why foresight is important than the recognition that it is a leading theory for what consciousness itself is in the brian.
 Foresight processes are actually found at all levels of the brain, at various levels of sophistication.

 Jeff Hawkins in On Intelligence (2005), describes EEG experiments that show that even our unconscious minds are constantly anticipating, or making predictions, about the world.
 We are instantly surprised at the unconscious level if the world behaves in a way contrary to those predictions (e.g. if a dog in a movie quacks, when previous life experience tells us that dogs always bark).
 Amazingly, these mental predictions happen in our brain a half-second before we are consciously aware of anything being wrong.
 This is one of a series of experiments that tell us human consciousness arises from, and is in many ways subservient to all of our predictive unconscious brain activities.
 See Mlodinow’s Subliminal (2013) for more on our unconscious mind.